KJayanthKumar/RabbitMQ_1/README.md

 # RabbitMQ_1
 RabbitMQ Single producer and consumer with Queue
-* producer and consumer console Applications demo with single Queue.
+* producer and consumer console Applications demo with single queue.